-- A. New York State residents A resident student is one who is a United States citizen or a permanent immigrant and who has had his or her principal place of abode in the State of New York for a period of at least twelve consecutive months immediately preceding the first day of classes for the semester with respect to which the residency determination is made, and states his or her intention to permanently live and maintain his or her principal place of abode in New York State.
-Members of the armed services of the United States stationed in New York State, their spouses, and their dependent children, are considered residents of New York State. - B. Continuing Student A continuing student is one who registers on or after June 1, 1992, and whose previous college of attendance was a CUNY institution.
-Such previous attendance must have occurred within the six year period immediately prior to the start of the semester.
-If any non-CUNY college was attended for purposes of degree study as the most recent previous institution of attendance, then said student is not a continuing student at CUNY upon return, but an advanced standing transfer student.
+A. New York State residents- A resident student is one who is a United States citizen or a permanent immigrant and who has had his or her principal place of abode in the State of New York for a period of at least twelve consecutive months immediately preceding the first day of classes for the semester with respect to which the residency determination is made, and states his or her intention to permanently live and maintain his or her principal place of abode in New York State.
+Members of the armed services of the United States stationed in New York State, their spouses, and their dependent children, are considered residents of New York State.

-- C. Lower Division A student who has earned fewer than 61 credits as of registration. - D. Upper Division A student who has earned 61 or more credits as of registration.
-This includes students who have earned a baccalaureate degree. - E. Full-time \-A student who is enrolled for 12 or more credits or the equivalent. - F. Part-time\\-A student who is enrolled for fewer than 12 credits or the equivalent.
+- B. Lower Division A student who has earned fewer than 61 - C. Upper Division A student who has earned 61 or more credits as of registration.
+This includes students who have earned a baccalaureate degree. - D. Full-time A student who is enrolled for 12 or more credits or the equivalent. - E. Part- time-A student who is enrolled for fewer than 12 credits or the equivalent.